xhayper/InscryptionExampleMod/README.md

 # InscryptionExampleMod

-A BepInEx plugin template for a card game called "Inscryption"
+A BepInEx plugin example for a card game called "Inscryption"

 # Getting Started